xzackli/UnitfulCosmo.jl/docs/src/index.md

 ```math
 \hbar = c = G = k_B = 1
 ```
 These units eliminate all dimensionality.
 When you convert quantities with units into this system, you make everything dimensionless by multiplying powers of the fundamental physical constants.
-This does mean you lose unit information, but it's also very convenient since your equations don't have any fundamental constants in them anymore!
+This does mean you lose unit information, but it's also very convenient since your equations don't have any fundamental constants in them!
 The price of this simplicity is any scales which are unnatural (i.e. far away from combinations of the fundamental constants) require significands very different from 1.
 For example, the Hubble constant is very small, ``H_0 \sim 10^{-61}``.

 UnitfulCosmo exports a function `planck(quantity)` which converts a quantity with units into its dimensionless value in Planck units.
 To convert back, use `unplanck(desired_unit, value)`.